-“Vision” is a trait commonly found in successful people.
-These people are able to visualize success before it happens, then effectively take strategic steps to realize goals.
-Another asset associated with successful people is the ability to use positive thinking to uncover opportunity in challenges.
-Some even earn the “visionary” label – the highest compliment one could pay to a positive thinker.
+Successful people have “vision”.
+They visualize success before it happens, then effectively take strategic steps to realize goals.
+That vision and positive thinking allow them to uncover opportunity in challenges that others miss.
+The best of these are known as “visionaries” – the highest compliment we can pay to a positive thinker.
 Thomas Edison, a visionary from the early 1900’s, once said “I have not failed.
 I’ve just found 10,000 ways that won’t work”.

-Positive thinking allows us to see the possibilities even in the midst of a crisis as dire as the “Great Recession”, gripping the U.S. economy since 2008.
+With positive thinking, we can see the possibilities – even in the midst of a crisis as dire as the “Great Recession” that has gripped the U.S. economy since 2008.
 It is human nature to focus on negativity.
 Most people are conditioned to concentrate on their weaknesses.
-But successful people realize it is far more beneficial to accentuate and promote the unique positive aspects within each of us.
+But visionaries realize it is far more beneficial to accentuate and promote the unique positive aspects within each of us.

-Today, manufacturing is enjoying a rebirth in this country.
+Manufacturing is enjoying a rebirth in this country.
 After the North American Free Trade Act (NAFTA) sent jobs and production overseas in the 1990s, the United States suffered staggering job losses in manufacturing and was forced to compete on a more global basis.
+U.S. companies rose to that challenge.
 Enough time has now passed that many low-cost labor countries such as China have built their middle class to the point where the country is no longer attractive as a cheap labor option.
 Now, advanced manufacturing techniques, shorter lead times, the prohibitive expense of transcontinental shipping, and positive innovative thinking, have helped American manufacturing roar back to life!

 Recent positive economic data: